Board of Directors

 Born 1943, M. Sc.
 (Eng.) and Master of Management.
 Chairman of the Board.
 Founded Traction in 1974.
 CEO during the period 1974-2001.
 Director of, among other, Profilgruppen and Ringvägen Venture.
 Director since 1974.
 Shareholding, including wife’s holding: 330,000 class A shares, 5,451,450 class B shares.

 Born 1956.
 Founder of Softronic and principal owner since 1984.
-Director of, among other, Softronic and Nordic Ground Support.
+Chairman of Softronic and director of, among other, Nordic Ground Support.
 Director since 2011.
 Shareholding: 26,755 class B shares.

 Born 1957, B. Sc.
 (Business Administration).

 Head of the Analysis Guide at the Swedish Shareholders' Association, writer for several finance magazines and teacher at, inter alia, the Stockholm School of Economics.
 Director since 2014.
 Shareholding: 0 shares.

 Born 1966, M. Sc.
 (Eng.) and Executive MBA.
 Management consultant and CEO of FlowMotion AB.
 Director since 2009.
 Shareholding: 1,250 class B shares.